-The Contractor shall provide all substance use disorder services ordered for members through a court action when: (i) except for evaluations, the services ordered by the court meet the ASAM Criteria; (ii) the court offers treatment with a substance use disorder licensed program, and (iii) for IDPH Participants, the court orders treatment and it is provided by a network provider contracted to serve IDPH Participants.
+The Contractor shall provide all substance use disorder services ordered for members through a court action when: (i) except for evaluations, the services ordered by the court meet the ASAM Criteria and (ii) the court offers treatment with a substance use disorder licensed program.
 The Contractor shall work with the courts to examine the appropriateness of court-ordered placements and identify specific appropriate alternatives for the courts to consider.
 The Contractor has the right to establish policies that require providers of court-ordered substance use disorder services to provide notification and Documentation of court-ordered treatment.